nextauthjs/next-auth/docs/docs/adapters/kysely.md

 ## Setup

-[Kysely](https://github.com/koskimas/kysely) (pronounce “Key-Seh-Lee”) is a type-safe and autocompletion-friendly typescript SQL query builder inspired by knex.
+[Kysely](https://github.com/koskimas/kysely) (pronounce “Key-Seh-Lee”) is a type-safe and autocompletion-friendly TypeScript SQL query builder inspired by Knex.
 To use Kysely, you define interfaces for each of your database tables and pass them to the `Kysely` constructor.

 ### Create type definitions and the Kysely instance
+This Adapter exports a wrapper around the original Kysely class, `AuthedKysely`, that can be used to provide an additional level of type safety.
+While using it isn't required, it is recommended as it will verify that the database interface has all the fields that NextAuth requires.

 :::note
 An alternative to manually defining types is generating them from the database schema using [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen).
 :::